jemysh007/jemysh007/Deploy-Nodejs-App-on-Ubuntu-Nginx.md

-Sure!
-Here's the updated README with **Step 0** for logging into the server via SSH.

----

-# Hosting a Node.js Project from GitHub on Ubuntu Server with Nginx Server, PM2, `yourdomain.in` Domain, SSL
+# Hosting a Node.js Project from GitHub on Ubuntu Server with Nginx, PM2, `yourdomain.in` Domain, SSL

 This guide walks you through the steps to host a Node.js project from a GitHub repository on an Ubuntu server, use PM2 for process management (with a custom project name), configure the domain **yourdomain.in** for accessing the application, and enable SSL using **Let's Encrypt** for secure HTTPS access.